CyVerse-learning-materials/Data-store-quickstart/index.rst

    * - CyVerse account
      - You will need a CyVerse account to complete this exercise
      - |CyVerse User Portal|
-   * - Atmosphere access
+   * - Computer, web browser, and internet access
-     - You must have access to Atmosphere
-     - |CyVerse User Portal|
+     - To access the Discovery Environment (or the Data Store), you will need these things
    * - Cyberduck
      - Standalone software for upload/download to Data Store
      - |Download Cyberduck|
+   * - i-commands
+     - These are the command line tools to access the data store
+     - | `Mac iCommands Installer 4.1.9 <https://wiki.cyverse.org/wiki/download/attachments/28117338/cyverse-icommands-4.1.9.pkg?version=3&modificationDate=1472845229000&api=v2>`or `Linux binaries and source <https://files.renci.org/pub/irods/releases/4.1.12/>`

 Platform(s)
 ~~~~~~~~~~~